JafarAkhondali/jonwalstedt-ChuckBob-securityfix-487086/README.md

 To build the chuckbob-all.js file you need nodejs and npm.
-After installing nodjs and npm run sh build.sh Alternativly run npm install and then run node build.js or sh build.sh to build the javascript file.
+After installing nodjs and npm run sh build.sh Alternativly run npm install and then run node build.js to build the javascript file.

 Quickstart